2021

 May 2018: MANCEPT seminar series, Manchester (UK).
 ‘Epistemic resistance: individual and collective permissibility’.
 Manchester Centre for Political Theory seminar series: invited speaker.

 May 2018: Leeds Beckett University (UK).
 ‘Povertyism, media bias, and epistemic harm’.
-CeASR Social Change interdisciplinary seminar series; invited speaker.
+CeASR Social Change interdisciplinary seminar series: invited speaker.

 Apr 2018: Lund University (Sweden).
 ‘From collective to individual remedial responsibility for global harms’.
 Workshop on ‘Collectivity and Responsibility‘: invited workshop speaker.